 6) The 3 C’s Method

 As a coach, it is important to keep learning.
+Even with more than ten years of specialization under my belt, I find these new learning opportunities intriguing.
 Make sure you don’t isolate yourself from what is happening in the field.
+It will help you develop your coaching business better.

-Don’t look at it as competition but rather an opportunity to collaborate.
+Don’t look at it as competition but rather as an opportunity to collaborate.

 7) Communication Tools